Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Open mobile map (map package)/README.md

 ## How to use the sample

-When the sample opens, it will automatically display the map in the mobile map package.
+When the sample loads, it will automatically display the map in the mobile map package.
 Pan and zoom to observe the data from the mobile map package.

 ## How it works